ABOUT THE DISTRICT

 - Increased student engagement and enjoyment

-- Increased use of data to differentiate instruction in the classroom
+- Increased teacher collaboration and use of data to target instruction

 Developed at Boston Children’s Hospital in partnership with faculty at the Florida Center for Reading Research, EarlyBird brings together all the relevant predictors of reading in one easy-to-administer assessment.
 It provides a proactive, preventive way to identify students at risk of struggling with reading, and it supports teachers with data and resources so they can intervene earlier.